Skip to main content

 • Reading updates from other L2s/rollups deployed on the blockchain

-• Passive time and timers (game ticks) \ Or even more complex transition rules.
+• Passive time and timers (game ticks)

 In other words, it allows building event-driven (or sometimes called loop-driven) architectures.